knucklesuganda/py_assimilator/docs/redis/database.md

-# Redis database - still in development
+# Redis database - IN DEVELOPMENT